 Does it matter what kind of sugar I use?

 I have made simple syrup from white sugar and cane sugar.
 White sugar makes the syrup clear.
 Cane sugar makes it darker, almost brown.
 I do prefer clear simple syrup just because it doesn’t change the color of the cocktail.

-Step six: Cap the shaker and shake for 30 seconds.
-Strain the contents into 2 martini glasses and place a lime wheel in each Bennett cocktail.
+Cap the shaker and shake for 30 seconds.
+Strain the contents between the 2 martini glasses and place a lime wheel in each cocktail.